 4. A curious biographical or statistical profile.

-With minor-league regular seasons having all been completed, the author presents here a summary and discussion of the Fringe Five for 2016.
+With minor-league regular seasons now complete, the author presents here a summary and discussion of the Fringe Five for 2017.

 The author’s process for selecting the Five each week was relatively consistent over the course of the season, and is summarized as follows:

 1. Calculate, for each minor league at the High-A level and above, the regressed lines of all the players (both hitters and pitchers) in that league.